trankov/pytermcss/readme.md

 The principle of W3C CSS is simple.
 We describe a display pattern and give it a name.
 Then we mark with that name different parts of the text.

 In CSS, on the other hand, we can mark up the text directly in the line without creating a named template.
-This is so-called «inline styles».git
+This is so-called «inline styles».

 Python has many powerful tools for string formatting.
-On the other hand, visual formatting are not part of the standard library.
+Nevertheless, visual formatting are not part of the standard library.

 Most of third-party libraries are designed to simplify operations with escape codes.
 In this project, the standard Python features and implicit terminal capabilities are combined as a single solution.
 We declare styles using both.